Steve-Tech/Blog/_posts/2021-08-12-pikvm-arduino-hid-other-boards.md

 title:  "Install the PiKVM Arduino HID on other Boards"
 ---

 This is just a short guide to compiling and uploading the PIKVM Arduino HID onto other boards.
-I will be using the Arduino Leonardo as an example.
+I will be using the Arduino Leonardo as an example.<!--more-->

 #### Requirements
 * The boards that you are compiling must be supported by [HID-Project](https://github.com/NicoHood/HID) since this is a library that PiKVM uses